 National Waffle Day – Do you like Waffles?
 I know I like waffles.
-Today is a day for those who enjoy eating waffles.
+This is a day for those who enjoy eating waffles.

 National Waffle Day

 On August 24, 1869 the first United States waffle iron patent was issued to Cornelius Swarthout from Troy, NY.
 So that is how they came up with having National Waffle Day on August 24th of each year.
 It has been said that waffle irons have been around since the 14th century.
 It wasn’t until around 1911 the first electric waffle iron came out by GE.
 However when this holiday started is unknown.